organisciak/dissertation/document/5_5_ams-study.md

 The audio files were the same clips used in MIREX.

 Restrictions were not placed how fully the clips were listened to, and in fact the average task time was lower than the length of the clips.
-The task was carefully designed were also careful to mimic the question phrasing and level of guidance from the original task.
+The task was carefully designed to mimic the question phrasing and level of guidance from the original task.
 As a result, Turk workers are potentially less fatigued [@lee_crowdsourcing_2010], but may also be less experienced.
 This was done both due to the conventions of Mechanical Turk and because our MIREX data was not rich enough to emulate the order or continuity of task sets.
 Thus, any priming effects from the series of songs would not translate here.